 The W3C develops standards.
 It does not “certify” websites or software for accessibility.

-That badge on the Usercentrics website is, at best, misleading because it doesn’t say who certified them or, at worst, entirely made up because no one actually certified them at all.
+That badge on the Usercentrics website is, at best, misleading because it doesn’t specify who certified them or, at worst, entirely fabricated because no one actually certified them at all.

-All other plugins state that they’re WCAG conformant (the correct language), but they don’t say how they know their solutions conform to WCAG.
-There’s zero information about who did their accessibility testing, what tools were used, and whether people with disabilities were included in the testing.
-This is a giant red flag.
+If there’s no information about who conducted their accessibility testing, what tools were used, and whether people with disabilities were included in the testing, this is a giant red flag.

 The Truth About WordPress Cookie Banner Accessibility

-The truth about WordPress cookie banner accessibility is that I have not found one that works well and is genuinely WCAG-conformant without the need for remediation.
+The truth about WordPress cookie banner accessibility is that I have not found one that is genuinely WCAG-conformant without the need for at least some remediation, and many have critical failures despite claiming WCAG conformance.

-Recently, the WP Accessibility Day website team was testing cookie banners in hopes that we could find one for use on the conference’s website.
-Sadly, there was not a single cookie consent solution that we looked at that met the legal requirements for website accessibility under laws like the European Accessibility Act, ADA, or Section 508.
+In February 2025, the WP Accessibility Day website team tested cookie banners in an effort to find one suitable for use on the conference’s website.
+Sadly, not a single cookie consent solution we examined met the legal requirements for website accessibility under laws such as the European Accessibility Act, ADA, or Section 508.
+They all had accessibility and WCAG failures despite making broad claims that they are conformant.

 Complianz Accessibility Issues